 In this review, you’ll find all the necessary information about its effectiveness, features, pricing, and how it stacks up against the competition.

-At this point Princeton Review offers two options (check for discounts):
+At this point The Princeton Review offers three options (check for discounts):

-1. The live-online “Ultimate” GMAT course with 27 hours of instruction
+1. The live-online Fundamentals GMAT course with 27 hours of instruction

 But which one is better and are they fully comprehensive?
 Let’s find out.